-Hackathon + Making = Make-a-thon
+Hackathon + Making =

-Life Changing Labs presents Cornell's second annual Make-A-Thon, bringing together engineers, designers, and business students to hack and build life changing solutions using rapid prototyping techniques.
+Life Changing Labs presents Cornell's third annual Make-A-Thon, bringing together engineers, designers, and business students to hack and build life changing solutions using rapid prototyping techniques.
 All making will be done in an open collaborative environment to incubate innovative ideas.

 The event is open to high school students and university students.